mraible/mongock-docs/site/what-is-mongock/what-is-mongock.md

 The Mongock Runner orchestrates the configurations, environment/framework settings, the driver and the ChangeUnits and runs all migrations in an orderly manner.
 The most common use case is that the  application won't start until the migration has been succesfully finalized (although this  behaviour can be altered).
 This means that if the list of migrations fail, the application will stop its startup process and exit.
 This will be retried again in the next startup and Mongock will continue the migration where it left.

-Mongock provides multiple runners for framework compatibility: for standalone applications, Springboot, Micronaut(coming soon), etc.

-Please, visit the [Runner section](/runner/) for more information.

 Great, we have the migration done, tested, deployed and working nicely.
 Awesome 🎉

+Mongock provides multiple runners for framework compatibility: for standalone applications, Springboot and many others coming soon.
+Please, visit the [Runner section](/runner/) for more information.

 For a more in-depth description of Mongock, please visit the [Technical Overview](/technical-overview) section